 These efforts can also play a significant role in increased family and community interaction, dialogue and collaboration. ...
-When a system is culturally responsive, families and the community recognize these thoughtful intentions to value who the students are and where they come from.3

-This applies beyond Alaska Native families to the 100+ cultures represented in Alaska schools.
+When a system is culturally responsive, families and the community recognize these thoughtful intentions to value who the students are and where they come from.3 cultures represented in Alaska schools.
 Real-world experience in Alaska supports the research: According to Anchorage's 90 by 2020 Graduation Initiative, when Anchorage School District data showed that Pacific Islanders had a high rate of absence, family members from the community came together to offer an afterschool dance program.
 Attendance for those students significantly improved.
 Families and the school worked together to improve student outcomes by tapping cultural strengths.
 Culturally responsive teaching and family engagement is a critical building block for equity in education.4